yhlleo/TriangleGAN/README.md

 If you take use of our datasets or code, please cite our papers:

 ```
+@inproceedings{liu2019gesture,
+  title={Gesture-to-gesture translation in the wild via category-independent conditional maps},
+  author={Liu, Yahui and De Nadai, Marco and Zen, Gloria and Sebe, Nicu and Lepri, Bruno},
+  booktitle={Proceedings of the 27th ACM international conference on Multimedia},
+  year={2019},
+  organization={ACM}
+}
 ```

 If you have any questions, please contact me without hesitation (yahui.liu AT unitn.it).